 #1 tip for finding the cheapest flights to Japan

 Want to know how to find affordable airfare to anywhere in the world?
 Before getting into my recommendations for cities with the cheapest airports to fly into Japan, first I want to share a quick tip on how to save money on airfare.

-For the past two years, I’ve been using Going to discover cheap flights to Japan from USA, and it’s allowed me to find shockingly cheap airfare tickets.
-How?
-It’s easy!
+For the past 3 years, I’ve been using Scott’s Cheap Flights (now called Going) to discover cheap flights to Japan from USA, and it’s allowed me to find shockingly cheap airfare tickets.
 All you have to do is enter your departure airport along with your final destination and they’ll send mistake fares and other extra cheap flight deals directly to your inbox for FREE!